House Bill No. 180

 (6) The licensing authority is exempt from liability to the licensee for activities conducted in compliance with [sections 1 through 7].

 (7) The licensing authority has no jurisdiction to modify, remand, reverse, vacate, or stay the order of the agency suspending a license.

 (8) To the extent that inconsistencies exist between [sections 1 through 7] and the procedural requirements for suspension of a license issued by the licensing authority, [sections 1 through 7] supersede those requirements.

+NEW SECTION.
 Section 4.
 Nondisciplinary suspension for failure to pay on defaulted student loan.
 Notwithstanding any other provision of this title, the agency has the authority to suspend a license under [sections 1 through 7] without any action by the licensing authority.
 The licensing authority shall, upon receipt of an order issued by the agency, suspend the license of the named individual.
 The suspension must be nondisciplinary for professional or occupational licenses, and the provisions of 2-4-631 do not apply.

+NEW SECTION.
 Section 5.
 Stay of suspension of license -- payment plan -- hardship.
 (1) A debtor may, at the time of the hearing conducted under [section 2] or at any time after the hearing, petition the agency for an order staying suspension of the license.